-Measures 0467 Acute Stroke Mortality Rate (IQI 17) 3502 Hybrid Hospital-Wide (All- Condition, All-Procedure) Risk- Standardized Mortality Measure 3504 Claims-Only Hospital-Wide (All- Condition, All-Procedure) Risk- Standardized Mortality Measure Steward Agency for Healthcare Research and Quality Centers for Medicare & Medicaid Services Centers for Medicare & Medicaid Services Description In-hospital deaths per 1,000 hospital discharges with acute stroke as a principal diagnosis for patients ages 18 years and older.
+Appendix E2: Related and Competing Measures (narrative form) 0467 Acute Stroke Mortality Rate (IQI 17) 3502 Hybrid Hospital-Wide (All-Condition, All-Procedure) Risk-Standardized Mortality Measure 3504 Claims-Only Hospital-Wide (All-Condition, All-Procedure) Risk-Standardized Mortality Measure Steward 0467 Acute Stroke Mortality Rate (IQI 17) Agency for Healthcare Research and Quality 3502 Hybrid Hospital-Wide (All-Condition, All-Procedure) Risk-Standardized Mortality Measure Centers for Medicare & Medicaid Services 3504 Claims-Only Hospital-Wide (All-Condition, All-Procedure) Risk-Standardized Mortality Measure Centers for Medicare & Medicaid Services Description 0467 Acute Stroke Mortality Rate (IQI 17) In-hospital deaths per 1,000 hospital discharges with acute stroke as a principal diagnosis for patients ages 18 years and older.
 Includes metrics for discharges grouped by type of stroke.
 Excludes obstetric discharges and transfers to another hospital.
 [NOTE: The software provides the rate per hospital discharge.
 However, common practice reports the measure as per 1,000 discharges.
-The user must multiply the rate obtained from the software by 1,000 to report in- hospital deaths per 1,000 hospital discharges.]
-The measure estimates a hospital- level 30-day risk-standardized mortality rate (RSMR), defined as death from any cause within 30 days after the index admission date for patients who are between the ages of 50 and 94.
+The user must multiply the rate obtained from the software by 1,000 to report in-hospital deaths per 1,000 hospital discharges.]
+3502 Hybrid Hospital-Wide (All-Condition, All-Procedure) Risk-Standardized Mortality Measure The measure estimates a hospital-level 30-day risk-standardized mortality rate (RSMR), defined as death from any cause within 30 days after the index admission date for patients who are between the ages of 50 and 94.
 Please note that in parallel with the hybrid HWM measure, we are submitting a claims-only HWM measure.
 Note that ultimately the claims and hybrid measures will be harmonized and use the same exact cohort specifications.
 The intent is that prior to implementation, the two measures will be exactly the same, with the exception of the additional risk adjustment added by the CCDE in the hybrid measure.
 This is analogous to the currently endorsed and implemented hybrid hospital-wide readmissions measure (NQF 1789 and NQF 2879e).
-Because of the homology between the claims and hybrid HWM measures, there is no reason to suspect that the results of analyses done for the claims-only measure would differ in any significant way The measure estimates a hospital-level 30-day hospital-wide risk-standardized mortality rate (RSMR), defined as death from any cause within 30 days after the index admission date, for Medicare fee- for-service (FFS) patients who are between the ages of 65 and 94.
-Please note that in parallel with the claims-only HWM measure, we are submitting a hybrid HWM measure.
-Note that ultimately the claims and hybrid measures will be harmonized and use the same exact cohort specifications.
-The intent is that prior to implementation, the two measures will be exactly the same, with the exception of the additional risk adjustment added by the CCDE in the hybrid measure.
-This is analogous to the currently endorsed and implemented hybrid hospital-wide readmissions measure (NQF 1789 and NQF 2879e).
 Because of the homology between the claims and hybrid HWM measures, there is no reason to suspect that the results of analyses done for the claims-only measure would differ in any significant way from results of analyses for a nationally representative hybrid measure.
+Below we highlight the differences between the two measures, including specifications, data used, and testing which reflect limitations of data availability, as well as actual intended differences in the measure (risk adjustment).
+Differences in the measure, data, and testing that reflect limitations in data availability NATIONAL QUALITY FORUM 1.
+Dataset used for development, some testing (see below for differences), and measure results: a.
+The claims-only measure uses nation-wide Medicare FFS claims and the enrollment database. b.
+The hybrid measure uses an electronic health record (EHR) database from 21 hospitals in the Kaiser Permanente network which includes inpatient claims data information.
+2. Age of patients in cohort: